The following trails will open for the 2019 riding season at 8am, Friday, May 17, 2019:

-The Burma ATV/UTV trails open for the season, they will be open between 6:00 a.m. and 10:00 p.m. every day through Sunday, September 30, 2018.
+Once the Burma ATV/UTV trails open for the season, they will be open between 6:00 a.m. and 10:00 p.m. every day through Monday, September 30 annually.
 Trails will be closed to ATV/UTV traffic in October and November annually, and open back up in December.

 Motorcycles are prohibited on all Marathon County ATV/UTV trails.

 Once open, the Burma trails will be open between 6am and 10pm each day through September 30.
 Motorcycles and dirt bikes are prohibited on all these trails.
 Please stay on designated trails or they may close.
 For more information, Please contact the Wausau and Marathon County Parks, Recreation, and Forestry Department at 715-261-1550.
 Upd

 Before an ATV or UTV may be operated on either trail, the vehicle must meet the DNR's definition of an ATV or UTV and must be registered.

 The ATV/UTV trails in the Burma Forest Unit are closed during October and November for fall hunting seasons and mid-March through April during the wet, spring thaw conditions to avoid damage to forest roads and trails.